StructureFold/StructureFold/README.txt

         Fast ways to organize your data or convert it into a useful format.

         generate_PPV_file.py
                 Requires RNAStructure package.
                 Iterates through two directories of .ct files and computes all PPV values.

         generate_coverages.py
                 Creates lists of coverage overlap between all coverage files in a directory.
                 Overlap lists are useful for other tools.

+         get_coverage.py
+                Calculates transcript coverage using .react files and the .fasta of the transcripts

+         get_specificity.py
+                Calculates the stop specificity using .react files and the .fasta of the transcripts

+         get_replicate_correlation.py
+                 Creates a csv to compare the correlation of RT stop counts.

+         get_abundance.py
+                  Creates a csvs of abundances.

+         combine_RT_stop.py
+                  Combines two .rtsc files.